ethanlai17/iamvulai.github.io/content/posts/10-myths-about-product-requirements-document-p1.md

 Unfortunately not.

-There is a high chance that stakeholders may become strange people who have never talked to you on the release date if reasons of implementation are not strongly valid and persuasive.
+There is a high chance that stakeholders may become strangers who unexpectedly cancel all agreements on the release date when the deliverable is not working as their expectation.
+One of the most common problems causing the issue is that problem statement and goal sections in a PRD are not well defined.
+People are likely to take this section for granted, which turns out to be a surprisingly high possibility of wrong direction and unexpected increments.

-The most common problem that may explain why they blow hot and cold is that the released feature is the right feature, something they don't need.
-It seems ridiculous, but the possibility is surprisingly high if paying attention to pain points/ business need and goals is not sufficiently focused from the very beginning.
+Reviewing previous PRDs, I'd say the two sections are the most crucial parts because they act as a compass for the whole document.

-Besides the Why from stakeholders' perspectives, our rationale based on an understanding of existing systems and domain knowledge is another critical thing.
-A new feature is not always the sole approach to tackle problems.
-There may be some alternatives such as improved process and workarounds which already exists or takes much less effort to achieve.
-Keep your mind open and take them into consideration before going into details.
+It is mutually agreed that a new feature is not always the sole approach to tackle problems.
+There may be some alternatives such as improved process and workarounds which already exists or takes much less effort to implement.
+If the sections are documented carefully, a more fruitful and efficient approach may be selected, saving the company's resources.

-What I always do is that I don't start writing PRD until the stakeholders' responses make me believe that after reading the PRD, the development team and I will be excited for the sake of real impact on business.
+My small tip is to avoid jumping into fancy things when the cores are not strongly persuasive.
+Always keep our mind open with no fixed solution.

 ## Myth 2: "All I need to include in a PRD is information that is collected from stakeholders.", PO said